pretoriusdre/resume/README.md

 # Resume: An interactive, hierarchical resume

-This repository is for an interactive, web-based resume.
-The content is stored in a hierarchical tree, which can be interactively explored.
-Rich content such as images, videos, or other interactive elements are supported.
-Despite this, the resume is designed to be exportable to a conventional A4 page size pdf, with a link back to the interactive version.
-The resume also has an inbuilt editing tool which allows you to build the tree structure.
+This repository is for an interactive resume built around a tree data structure.

 Example:
 https://pretoriusdre.github.io/resume

+The resume looks just like a regular resume, and can be printed to pdf which you can submit normally.
+However, the pdf version includes a hyperlink back to the interactive version, and in that your ideas can *expand beyond the printed page*.

+Each granular piece of information in the resume is represented by a node.
+Nodes can contain child notes, which could be expanded to reveal additional supporting information for the enquiring reader.
+You could include as much detailed information as you like.
+You can also reveal rich content such as images or embedded videos.

+The resume has a built-in editor which allows you to update and rearrange nodes.
+Feel free to try this out.
+Export the JSON after you make your changes, this would need to be manually updated in your respository.

+If you want to customise your resume to a particular job application, you can make your updates with the editor, saving the content to a new subfolder in the directory.
+Then you can reference this custom version using a url parameter such as `<BASE_URL>/?version=custom-for-xxxxx-role`

 Deployment: